Scalable Control Variates for Monte Carlo Methods via Stochastic Optimization: Theoretical Assessment

 Notice that a solution to the Stein equation will not be unique, since one can introduce an additive constant.
 This motivates, in practice, the use of an additional regularizer $\Omega(\theta)$ to ensure uniqueness of the minimum of $\theta \mapsto J(v_\theta)$.
-To provide sufficient conditions for global convergence of SGD, we must also impose additional structure on the parametric class $\mathcal{G}$.
-The following result establishes convergence over a fixed set $\mathcal{V}_p$ which is linear, both in the idealized scenario where we may directly sample from $\Pi$ and in the practical scenario where we approximate $\Pi$ with MCMC.
-Let $\sigma_{\text{min}}(M)$ and $\sigma_{\text{max}}(M)$ denote the minimum and maximum singular values of a matrix $M$.